 Regardless of your age and interests — be they adventure, art, or zen — the sun-kissed city is never short on engaging activities.

 So whether you want a trip full of theme park thrills (some of which are located in nearby Tampa) or a week snoozing on the warm sand, with a remarkable selection of things to do in Clearwater, this gorgeous oceanside city is beckoning.

 1 – Marvel at beautiful marine life at the Clearwater Marine Aquarium

-Besides its main attraction (Winter, the celebrity dolphin from the adored kids’ movie, Dolphin Tale), the renowned Clearwater Marine Aquarium also houses slippery eels, clever pelicans, humorous otters, cute sea turtles, and intimidating rays — many of which are in the kid-friendly touch tanks!
+Besides its resident dolphins, the renowned Clearwater Marine Aquarium also houses slippery eels, clever pelicans, humorous otters, cute sea turtles, and intimidating rays — many of which are in the kid-friendly touch tanks!

 With a focus on educating visitors about animal rehabilitation and rescue, it’s both an interactive and informative day out.

 If the aquarium just doesn’t scratch that marine itch, one of the undisputed best things to do in Clearwater is watching bottlenose dolphin pods pierce the surface in their natural habitat.

 Several packages — such as the catamaran or tugboat-based tours — allow eager travelers to get within arm’s reach of these beautiful ocean-dwelling mammals!